uPortal-Attic/uportal-app-framework/docs/make-a-widget.md

 * The length of your list of links will affect the widget's appearance.
 If you have more than 4 links, they will be displayed in a more traditional-style list, rather than with the `<circle-button>` directive.
-* Use sentence case in the titles of the links.
+* Use brief sentence-case link titles. `list-of-links` truncates link titles to 24 characters.

 ### Search with links